Math Utils

 |

 Root mean square of jerk.
-Returns NaN if signal has less than 2 samples. |
+Returns NaN if signal has insufficient samples for the required derivatives. |

 Notes